wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanageddocument-findclosestline-method.md

 ## <a name="parameters"></a>Parámetros
  `line`
- [in] Una línea en este documento.
+ [in] A line in this document.

  `pRetVal`
- [out] Un puntero a una variable que recibe la línea.
+ [out] A pointer to a variable that receives the line.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, un código de error.
+ S_OK if the method succeeds; otherwise, an error code.

 ## <a name="see-also"></a>Vea también